This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Step 1: Click on the Apple logo in the top left corner of your screen.

-Step 2: In the drop-down menu, select “System Preferences.”
+Step 2: In the drop-down menu, select “System Preferences (System Settings on macOS Ventura and above).”
 Click on the “Accessibility” icon to open the section.

 Step 3: In the “Accessibility” section, click “Use keyboard shortcuts to zoom.”
 Check the box next to “Use keyboard shortcuts to zoom.”